-This morning at the Ottawa Social Media Breakfast, author, blogger, and apparently karaoke devotee, Tara “missrogue” Hunt delivered a terrific session around the concepts in her book The Whuffie Factor: Using the Power of Social Networks to Build Your Business.
+This morning at the Ottawa Social Media Breakfast, here author, approved blogger, and apparently karaoke devotee, Tara “missrogue” Hunt delivered a terrific session around the concepts in her book The Whuffie Factor: Using the Power of Social Networks to Build Your Business.
 Here are a few thoughts.

 Some great points:

 - Customer needs (not buying patterns) should drive all marketing.

 - Marketers need to map their activities to buying behaviour.

 - Social media customer relations won’t fix core problems.

 - Influencers aren’t as important as Enthusiasts.
 Nice!

 - Think about your customers’ enthusiasm for you – and your status with them – as currency (“Whuffie”).

 You can find out more about all this at Tara’s blog.